MrMessyFace/readme-generator/README.md

 ## Credits

 Starter code was provided to me in the bootcamp but was updated based on activities that were worked on in class.

+See how it works in this [video demonstration](https://drive.google.com/file/d/1v2Nm0KMaARYUonXva0OYrHRYJcORxgTZ/view).